jmhutchison/QGIS-Training-Manual/vector_analysis/reproject_transform.rst

 * Right-click on the layer in the :guilabel:`Layers list`.
 * Select :guilabel:`Zoom to Layer Extent`.

-OK, so now we see South Africa... but where is the rest of the world?
+OK, so now we see Indonesia... but where is the rest of the world?

 It turns out that we can zoom between these two layers, but we can't ever see them at the same time.
 That's because their Coordinate Reference Systems are so